ciscoheat/haxedci-example/README.md

 - `self` - The current RolePlayer
 - `context` - An alias for `this`.

-### More about functionality
+### More about functionality and RoleMethods
 Functionality can change frequently, as requirements changes.
 The Data however will probably remain stable much longer.
 An `Account` will stay the same, no matter how fancy web functionality is available.
 So take care when designing your Data classes.
-A well-defined Data structure can support a lot of functionality through its RoleInterface.
+A well-defined Data structure can support a lot of functionality through a RoleInterface.

-When designing RoleMethods in a Context, be careful not to end up with one big method doing all the work.
+When designing functionality using RoleMethods in a Context, be careful not to end up with one big method doing all the work.
 That is an imperative approach which limits the power of DCI, since we're aiming for communication between Roles, not a procedural algorithm that tells the Roles what to do.
 Make the methods small, and let the mental model of the Context become the guideline.
 A [Use case](http://www.usability.gov/how-to-and-tools/methods/use-cases.html) is a formalization of a mental model that is supposed to map to a Context in DCI.

-A difference between that kind of procedure orientation and object orientation is that in the former, we ask: _â€œWhat happens?â€_ In the latter, we ask: _â€œWho does what?â€_ Even in a simple example, a reader looses the â€œwhoâ€ and thereby important locality context that is essential for building a mental model of the algorithm. ([From the DCI FAQ](http://fulloo.info/doku.php?id=what_is_the_advantage_of_distributing_the_interaction_algorithm_in_the_rolemethods_as_suggested_by_dci_instead_of_centralizing_it_in_a_context_method))
+> A difference between [the imperative] kind of procedure orientation and object orientation is that in the former, we ask: _“What happens?”_ In the latter, we ask: _“Who does what?”_ Even in a simple example, a reader looses the “who” and thereby important locality context that is essential for building a mental model of the algorithm. ([From the DCI FAQ](http://fulloo.info/doku.php?id=what_is_the_advantage_of_distributing_the_interaction_algorithm_in_the_rolemethods_as_suggested_by_dci_instead_of_centralizing_it_in_a_context_method))

 ### Adding a constructor
 Let's add a constructor to the class: